RobotecAI/ROSCon2023Demo/README.md

 Pallets are moved around by robots modeled after OTTO 600.
 Note that these AMRs do not use the software of real OTTO 600 and do not have the same sensors.
-They can navigate thanks to front/back lidar and operate cargo lifts.
+They can navigate thanks to front/back lidar sensors and operate cargo lifts.
 OTTO 600 robots have assigned task loops, which are loading, wrapping, and delivering cargo to the other end of the warehouse.
 They use a nav2 action server to realize their paths, and also a custom path follow solution for docking and unloading (for simplicity).
 Note that robots follow their task independently but see and avoid each other and people walking around.